sasaki-ninja/ZZZ/README.md

 ![Subnet Architecture](static/Subnet-Arch.png)

 ## Community
 For real-time discussions, community support, and regular updates, <a href="">join our Discord server</a>.
-Connect with developers, researchers, and users to get the most out of the Climate Subnet.
+Connect with developers, researchers, and users to get the most out of the Zeus Subnet.

 ## License
 This repository is licensed under the MIT License.